mohanmidhun123/FlowApp_Test/README.txt

 Bugs and issues:
 There is an issue which I faced with the Cloud device testing using Bitbar testroid platform.
-This issue seems to be related new version of appium installed at the server side.

 Error Obtained: